Hyperen0r/OSelector/README.md

  - [ ] Menu entry is duplicated.
 Sometimes after closing and reopening, all menu entries are duplicated (even the one not generated with the tool)
- - [ ] When using the **"Merge"** action from the context menu, the application crashes when selecting items from multiple levels.

 ## Thanks